ajrgodfrey/ActionBook/BrailleRInAction/05-MarkdownInAction.md

 The first two `BrailleR` commands introduced in this chapter were the `UniDesc()` and `OneFactor()` commands; they used the `VI()` command in the R markdown files that they create, as was described back in Chapter \@ref(VI), to give the text descriptions for graphs.
 We then saw a new use of the `VI()` command and several other commands designed to generate common analyses quickly.
 These included the `OnePredictor()` command which speeds up the presentation of a simple linear regression model.
 This function also creates an R markdown script which then makes an HTNML file for immediate use, and various files with tables and graphs commonly needed for simple linear regression.
 The specific command `VI.lm()` is an example of the `VI()` command tailored to  linear models and their analysis.
 Consideration of the validity of linear models is generally done via graphs so the `WhereXY()` command introduced in Chapter \@ref(NewGraphs) is applied in a variety of ways.

+Windows users can use the `Notepad()` function to open the R markdown files created by the examples in this chapter, or any other text file for that matter.
+They can choose their own text editor by opening a Windows Explorer file browser that has focus in the current working directory using `Explorer()`.
+The initial letter of these commands can be in upper or lower case; that is, `Notepad()` is equivalent to `notepad()` and `explorer()` is equivalent to `Explorer()`.